[CASE STUDY] How Sked Social Tripled Conversions with a Checklist

 It’s nice to give your users a pat on the back and celebrate their success.
 It helps establish the relationship between your users and your product.

-With a simple checklist, Sked Social are able to quickly onboard new users and offer instant value.
+With a simple checklist, Sked Social can quickly onboard new users and offer instant value.

 So how well did it work?